Patricia Morrow: Post-acting career

+She also earned a BA in political science at California State University, Northridge.

 Personal life

 During the run of Peyton Place, Morrow had a relationship with her onscreen husband Christopher Connelly.
 Morrow married Carl Lance Brisson, the son of Rosalind Russell, in 1975.
 Shortly after their divorce in 1982, Morrow adopted a baby girl she named Marielle Margaret Morrow.
 Her father was Robert (Bob) Morrow, a Los Angeles attorney and Patricia was raised in the Toluca Lake area.